Resources, Tips & Strategies for Living With a Neurological Disorder

 At The Kensington White Plains, our mission to improve and preserve the quality of life for every resident is a collaborative effort.
 To that end, we have built strong relationships with expert medical professionals who keep us current with the latest advances in care, management and treatment of conditions that affect seniors and their families.

-Watch this panel discussion and learn tips and strategies for living with a neurological disorder, including Parkinson’s, Multiple Sclerosis, Alzheimer’s Disease and brain injury.
+Please join us for a panel discussion and learn tips and strategies for living with a neurological disorder, including Parkinson’s, Multiple Sclerosis, Alzheimer’s Disease and brain injury.
 Gain insight from caregivers and medical professionals as they share personal stories, advice and resources about the impact of neurological disorders on families as they ﬁgure out what to do after diagnosis and how to manage challenges that commonly result from changing family dynamics.

 Meet The Panelists: